gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 ![Logo](/projects/{{ page.slug }}/images/screenshot/logo.png)

 Looking for a high-quality, military-themed add-on with outstanding features?
 Aplok Guns delivers exactly that for Minecraft Bedrock.
-This add-on introduces vanilla-style military content with models designed to seamlessly blend with Minecraft’s aesthetic, providing an authentic and immersive combat experience.
+This add-on introduces vanilla-style military content with models designed to seamlessly blend with Minecraft's aesthetic, providing an authentic and immersive combat experience.

 ## Developer